 This article has been updated with comments from a conference call and a stock quote.

-Life Technologies finished the year with $648.1 million in cash and short-term investments.
+Cepheid finished the quarter with $20 million in cash and cash equivalents.

-In Thursday afternoon trade on the Nasdaq, shares of Life Technologies were up 3 percent at $50.16.
+In Friday morning trade on the Nasdaq, shares of Cepheid were up 4.6 percent at $22.19.